This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map

 Before running an analysis tool in ArcGIS Online, you can use the credit estimator to calculate the expected number of credits that will be used.
 If your organization has enabled credit budgeting and the expected number of credits exceeds the number of credits allocated to you, ArcGIS Online displays an error message.
 For more on credit allocation and consumption, see Understand credits.

 Each tool has a different set of parameters.
-You can always view help for a parameter by clicking the help icon next to the parameter as illustrated above.
+You can always view help for a parameter by clicking the help button next to the parameter as illustrated above.
 All tools have a Result layer name parameter where the results of running the analysis are written.
 You can change this name or use the default value.